 Data Integrity and Purpose Limitation: MDR employs substantive measures to produce high-quality, timely, and reliable data, including direct contact with educational institutions and professionals, as well as quality assurance procedures during data collection and processing.
 Personal information is used in a manner that is compatible with the purposes for which it was collected or authorized.

-Access and Correction: MDR provides organizations and professionals with access to their business information within MDR’s databases and with an opportunity to correct verified inaccuracies.
+Access, Correction and Deletion: MDR provides organizations and professionals with access to their business information within MDR’s databases and with an opportunity to correct verified inaccuracies.

 Data Security: MDR applies appropriate technical, physical, and administrative data security measures to protect data against unauthorized access and disclosure.